codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-android.md

 ```
 ### Set up code signing with user-specified keys

-In order to do code signing [`Secure`](../building/encrypting/#encrypting-sensitive-data) your keystore file, keystore password (if keystore is password-protected), key alias and key alias password (if key alias is password-protected) and set the values to the following environment variables.:
+In order to do code signing **Secure** your keystore file, keystore password (if keystore is password-protected), key alias and key alias password (if key alias is password-protected) and set the values to the following environment variables in the **Environment Variables** section of the Codemagic UI.
+Note that securing keystore file requires you to [`base64 encode`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) them locally and decode them during the build:

 ```
 FCI_KEYSTORE_PATH: /tmp/keystore.keystore